Sources of further support and help

 However, if you want any further support or help with any aspect of hearing, balance or tinnitus, there are some amazing charities and support groups that can provide more help.
 Here’s a few to get you started:

-As the largest charity for people with hearing loss in the UK, Action on Hearing Loss understand how hearing loss can affect everything in your life from your relationships, to your education and your job prospects.
+As the largest charity for people with hearing loss in the UK, RNID understand how hearing loss can affect everything in your life from your relationships, to your education and your job prospects.

 There are there to support and help you, so you can take back control and live the life you choose